tel: +48 888 99 98 98

 kg/mm²

-In terms of safety, there are several recommendations regarding the use of these magnets.
+In terms of safety, there are many recommendations regarding the use of these magnets.
 It is advisable to avoid their use in acidic, basic, organic environments or in solvents, as well as in water or oil.
-Furthermore, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.
+Additionally, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.

 Advantages and disadvantages of neodymium magnets NdFeB.